Family Medicine Obstetrics Recertification

 - Must hold an active and unrestricted license(s) to practice medicine in the United States, U.S. Territories, or Canada.

 - Submit documentation of CME hours: an average of 50 hours of Category 1 CME per year with at least 25 CMEs in the field of Family Medicine Obstetrics.
 Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME credits from Family Medicine Obstetrics related topics.
-The ABPS CME form must be used in compiling the CMEs, click here.
-Copies of an official CME summary from the granting organization or copies of individual certificates from each course completed must be submitted along with the ABPS CME Form for each year.
+Copies of an official CME summary from the granting organization or copies of individual certificates must be submitted for all completed CME activities.
 NOTE: Teaching hours may be used to help satisfy the CME requirement; however, the total teaching hours submitted may not be more than half the overall total CME required and a letter from the program director or official certificate verifying the number of hours claimed must also be submitted.

 - Complete at least 50 questions of self-assessment CME each year, except in the final year of the recertification cycle.
 CMEs obtained from self-assessments may be used to meet the annual CME requirements specified in item 2.